Ryan McMahon Player Props: Rockies vs. Mariners

 Ryan McMahon At The Plate

-- McMahon is hitting .227 with three doubles, three home runs and five walks.
+- McMahon has three doubles, three home runs and six walks while hitting .213.

-- McMahon has picked up a hit in nine games this year (69.2%), including one multi-hit game.
+- McMahon has had a base hit in nine of 14 games this year, and multiple hits once.

-- In 23.1% of his games this year, he has homered, and 6% of his trips to the plate.
+- He has gone deep in 21.4% of his games this season, and 5.6% of his trips to the plate.

-- He has scored in five games this season (38.5%), but has had no multi-run games.
+- He has scored in five games this year (35.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.